 Scholarship Authorization Process At the beginning of each semester, the Human Resources Department will certify the eligibility of each applicant and provide a list of approved applicants to the MSU Controller's Office.
 The Controller's Office will determine the amount of each scholarship and forward the list to the Financial Aid Office where those students qualified for financial need will be identified.
 The list will be returned to the Controller’s Office where a scholarship will be applied to each student’s account in compliance with applicable Internal Revenue Service rules and regulations.
 Students with verified financial need will receive a scholarship through tuition set aside funds.
 Students without financial need will receive a general scholarship.

 Explanation of Benefit The eligible dependent will receive a scholarship for undergraduate courses equal to the amount of local board authorized tuition only.
 This benefit cannot be applied to previous semesters.
+If the student withdraws form classes, the scholarship will be adjusted according to the withdrawal refund schedule.

 Advisory/Appeal Committee The MSU Fringe Benefits Committee will serve as the advisory/appeals committee regarding disputes and/or application denials.
 All decisions of the committee shall be final unless the president of the university determines that the decision was rendered in violation of university policy.
 The president's decision is final.